 Standard HoFs

 The Elan standard library contains several HoFs that are widely recognised and used within functional programming.
-See On any Iterable - Higher order functions (HoFs)
+See On any Iterable - Higher order functions (HoFs).

 Passing a function as a reference

 On most occasions when you write the name of an existing function elsewhere in code your intent is to evaluate the function – and to do so you write the name of the function, followed by brackets, containing such arguments as are required by the function.
 For this reason if you forget to add the brackets, you will get an error, for example: